gilnam74/vex-sneppet/Python-for-artists.md

 # Introduction
-These day's nobody doubts, that the ability to write even simple scripts it's a huge benefit for a CG artist.
+These day's nobody doubts, that the ability to write even simple scripts it's a **huge benefit for a CG artist**.
 Why then it's not that common for artists to be able to code?
-Probably there is only one main reason: people thinking that coding is hard and requires a special gift.
+Probably there is only one main reason: people thinking that coding is hard and requires a **special gift**.
 But this is not the case, anybody can build programs that will make their life way easier.

-Follow this tutorial and you will get the knowledge on how to build your own working tools!
+Follow this tutorial and you will **get the knowledge** on how to build your own working tools!

 [![](https://c2.staticflickr.com/2/1942/45033680972_a2ff4a9a82_o.gif)](https://c2.staticflickr.com/2/1942/45033680972_a2ff4a9a82_o.gif)

 [Python in Houdini basics](#python-integration-basics)  |  [Creating a first custom tool](#creating-a-first-custom-tool)  |  [Build a Houdini wrapper](#wrapper)

 ## Python integration basics
-When dealing with a programming we should decide which language we would use to achieve our goals first.
+When dealing with a programming we should decide which programming language we would use to achieve our goals first.
 And choosing the proper language sometimes is a really sophisticated task required a huge experience in computer science.
 Fortunately for CG artist, this choice has been already made by the developer of your favorite software.
 Lucky users of Maya, Nuke, Houdini and a lot of other major DCC (hello, Adobe!) support Python.
 And this is super awesome great because Python is very easy to learn and use.

-You don't need to do any extra step to start writing Python code in Houdini, it is already there.
+You don't need any extra step to start writing Python code in Houdini, it is already there.

 Python integrated into Houdini in several ways:
 - Windows > Python Shell - Python shell for small scripts/commands